mcprostar205/MultiformatsKit/Sources/MultiformatsKit/MultiformatsKit.docc/Overview.md

 ### Use Cases

 - Creating and parsing [CIDs](https://github.com/multiformats/cid) (v0 or v1) for use in IPFS, IPLD, libp2p, or any distributed system.
-- Encoding data using [Multibase](https://github.com/multiformats/multibase)-compatible formats such as base58btc, base32, base16, or custom base-x alphabets.
+- Encoding data using [Multibase](https://github.com/multiformats/multibase)-compatible formats such as base58btc, base32, base16, or custom base-n alphabets.
 - Registering and resolving [Multicodec](https://github.com/multiformats/multicodec) identifiers.
 - Computing [Multihash](https://github.com/multiformats/multihash)-compliant digests using plug-and-play hashing algorithms.
 - Working with varint-prefixed data formats or building protocol parsers that follow Multiformats conventions.